ahmedalm1/receipts-scanning-solution-accelerator/README.md

 ![image](https://user-images.githubusercontent.com/88718044/150155806-680b0be0-7d22-4684-b4df-daafbccd144b.png)

 11. Fill in the information.
-For "Blob name" use a concat function to append "-line-items.csv" to the file name for the generated CSV file.
+For "Blob name" use a concat function to append "-items.csv" to the file name for the generated CSV file.
 For "Blob content", use "Outputs" of the "Create CSV table" action.
 Save your Logic App to proceed.

 ![image](https://user-images.githubusercontent.com/88718044/150156330-7ddb5b02-4eb2-4d5c-a917-3c779c17e706.png)